andromedus/docs/002-what-and-why-1.md

 ## What we are building

 We are building a web application that will mine Facebook and other aspects of an individual’s digital life and allow users to create something in remembrance of the deceased.
-As a 3rd party application, Epilogue will not operate under Facebook.
+As a third party application, Epilogue will not operate under Facebook.
 The application will transfer Facebook data of the deceased and memorial owners will be able to organize the data into a presentable manner.
 Users will interact with the software by creating and editing memorials and stories as a way to remember their loved one(s).
 Memorials can be finalized so they do not have to be constantly maintained.

 ## Why we are building it